leesahanders/learn_shinytest2_LisaBranch/README.md

 Setting up for publishing to Connect:

 1. Create an API key on the Connect server you will later be deploying to and in GitHub Actions on your repo, set the `CONNECT_API_KEY` secret

    - Go to the repository on GitHub

    - Navigate to Settings > Secrets

-   - Create a "New Repository Secret" with an API key
+   - Create a "New Repository Secret" with an API key named 'CONNECT_API_KEY'

 2. Create the manifest document by running in the console: `rsconnect::writeManifest()`.
 This document defines what will be included in the deployment to the Connect server when called later using the automation we are setting up.